ouspg/SecurityEngineering/Week4_Topic/README.md

 ![interception2](https://user-images.githubusercontent.com/44393530/225861303-69ecc52f-ca2c-40a0-97f9-bb50fb9e827b.PNG)

 Turn off interception and find the edited request from HTTP history.
+It should show the 'Original Request' at first.
+Click the 'Original Request' button to reveal a dropdown menu and choose 'Edited Request'.
+Now your changes should be visible in the inspector.
 As your returnable, add a screenshot of your edited post so that all the following information is visible.

 -**Listing of the last POST and GET request including timestamps and port**
 -**Atleast 15 rows of the Edited POST request in Raw format**